 Laude nearly had a second touchdown reception, after catching a 31-yard pass from Mayes, but he fumbled on his way to the end zone.
 Fortunately for the Falcons, Young recovered for a touchdown.

-Freedom will be looking for its third straight win next week when it hosts Heritage in
+Freedom will be looking for its third straight win next week when it hosts Heritage in its first Bay Valley Athletic League game.

 Concord 34, Heritage 0: The Minutemen cruised to their fifth straight victory as they grabbed a 12-0 lead in the first half to help earn a nonleague win over the host Patriots.